hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that an expense account cannot be changed in the bank integration if it is not in the relevant currency with the application.
 1. Verify that an expense record added through integration can be deleted.

+Notes:

+- Is the option "Add new bank integration" presented as a button?
+- Are there any specific requirements or restrictions on the country of the bank for adding integration?
+- How are income records handled in the system?
+Are they excluded?
+- Clarify the exact time format for the creation of expense records daily at 01.00.
+Is it 1 pm or 1 am?
+Is the dot a typo?
+- Provide more details on how bank transactions are retrieved and integrated into the system.
+- Clarify the maximum allowed time for creating expense records in the integration account based on the number of transactions.
+- Clarify the maximum allowed time for creating expense records in 20 integration accounts based on the number of transactions.
+- What is the meaning of "individual bank expense record" in requirement S8 AC8?
+- Can users manually add expense records to an account integrated with a bank?
+- What is the contingency plan if a bank encounters technical issues preventing the creation of expense records at 01:00?

 # T9.
 Deleting an integration with a bank account

 1. Verify that a specific bank account in the bank integration can be selected and deleted.
 1. Verify that all bank accounts in the bank integration can be deleted.
 1. Verify that all created expense records can be retained during integration removal.
 1. Verify that all created expense records can be deleted during integration removal.

+Note:

+- Is it possible for a user to select and delete all bank accounts in the bank integrations simultaneously?
+- How should an expense account with a bank integration be deleted?
+What steps should be followed?

 # T10.
 Viewing expenses